Rico Petrocelli

-Early years
+Early life

-Petrocelli was born in Brooklyn, and graduated from Sheepshead Bay High School there in 1961.
+Petrocelli was born to Italian immigrant parents in Coney Island, Brooklyn, New York City.
+His father was a garment worker in Manhattan.
+He was the youngest of seven children.
+He graduated from Sheepshead Bay High School in 1961.

 Playing career

 Petrocelli was signed by the Boston Red Sox as an amateur free agent in July 1961.

 Minor leagues

 Petrocelli spent the 1962 season with Boston's Class B farm team, the Winston-Salem Red Sox, batting .277 with 17 home runs and 80 RBIs in 137 games played.
 In 1963, he played for the Double-A Reading Red Sox, again playing 137 games, with 19 home runs and 78 RBIs with a .239 average.

 Petrocelli was a September call-up with Boston in 1963, playing a single MLB game, on September 21 against the Minnesota Twins.
 He was the starting shortstop and was 1-for-4 at the plate, with his first major league hit being a double off of Lee Stange.
 In 1964, Petrocelli played 134 games for the Triple-A Seattle Rainiers, batting .231 with 10 home runs and 48 RBIs.